Explore the Coffee of Europe

 France

-In France, staff in the restaurants and cafes won’t mind how long you stay there after you finish your coffee.
+In France, staff in restaurants and cafes won’t mind how long you stay there after you finish your coffee.
 If you get a chance to enjoy your coffee outside the café on the pavement, you will notice that all the chairs are arranged to face the street, which means you can enjoy the French culture of watching people go by while you’re sipping away!

 Austria